ppavic/PerforationVSProduction/readme.md

 # Intro
 ---
 Not all RE software is offernig this kind of charting which is useful when you do so called "History match".
-This is the reason i have to go on my own.
+This is the reason I did it myself.
-Following is few examples of hoe does it work.
 ---
 Here, you can adjust the code if you ar familiar with Python an Jupyter Notebook.
-And little bit of widgets to be more productive.
+And a little bit of widgets to be more productive.
 --
 Examples:
 ---